Multiple Myeloma Overview

 - Bone marrow aspiration and biopsy

-After a diagnosis of multiple myeloma, you’ll likely need other tests.
+After a diagnosis of multiple myeloma, you’ll likely need more tests.
 These help your healthcare providers learn more about the cancer.
-They can help determine the stage of the cancer.
-The stage is how much and how far the cancer has spread (metastasized) in your body.
-It is one of the most important things to know when deciding how to treat the cancer.
+Imaging scans are used to see where and how much cancer there is in your body.
+Tests are also done to find out the stage of the cancer.
+The stage of multiple myeloma is a measure of certain proteins in your blood and gene changes in the cancer cells.
+It's one of the most important things to know when deciding how to treat the cancer.

 How is multiple myeloma treated?

 Types of treatment for cancer are either local or systemic.
 Local treatments remove, destroy, or control cancer cells in one area.
 Surgery and radiation are local treatments.
 Systemic treatment is used to destroy or control cancer cells that may have traveled around your body.
-When taken by pill or injection, chemotherapy is a systemic treatment.
-You may have one treatment or a combination of treatments.
+When taken by pill or injection, chemotherapy and targeted therapy are systemic treatments.
+You may have 1 treatment or a combination of treatments.

 Multiple myeloma may be treated with: